tytydraco/yessleep/out/Unit_6B.md

+[REWRITTEN]

-There is a man who lives in the unit above me, his name is Luke.
-And for the last month, I keep on hearing strange noises coming from upstairs.
+There’s a man who lives in the unit above mine—his name is Luke.
+And for the past month, I’ve been hearing strange noises coming from his apartment.

-At first, I tried to excuse it: maybe he had a friend or a girlfriend over at his apartment, or he was moving furniture, practically anything that would explain the noises I heard from his unit.
+At first, I brushed it off—figured maybe he had a friend or girlfriend over, or maybe he was just moving furniture around.

+I told myself it could be anything, really—anything normal.

-I’ve tried going up to him personally to ask what was wrong.
-But I never got an answer from him.
+I even tried to go upstairs personally to ask him about it, to see if something was wrong, but he never answered the door.

-Luke was a good man--good as in terms of staying inside his apartment and never causing trouble.
+Luke always struck me as a decent guy—or at least the kind of decent that meant staying in his unit and keeping to himself.

-I’m pretty positive he was just a gas station cashier, which would explain why he was living in the dumps of this apartment complex.
+I’m pretty sure he worked at a gas station, which would make sense for someone like him living in this dump of a complex:

-It’s the kind of place no one ever really notices, a place where people who were hermits could hide out in the complex that smells like cat-piss and depression.
+This place isn't the kind that gets put on maps.
+It’s where people go when they want to disappear—hermits, burnouts, people with pasts.

+The halls always smell like cat piss and stale loneliness.

-But it was perfect.
-Perfect for me at least.
+But for me, it was perfect.
+Quiet.
+Forgotten.
+Just the way I liked it.

-The times I would see Luke, he was either checking his mail or coming back from his job in his old uniform.
+The few times I ever saw Luke, he was either checking his mail or trudging back from work in that worn-out red uniform.

-He was quiet and looked like a mutated snail, but he never gave off the vibe that he was someone to look out for.
+He was quiet, hunched, and moved like a sluggish, mutated snail—but he never gave off an overall threatening vibe.

-The type of man parents would tell their children to stay away from.
+He wasn’t the kind of man who’d make you cross the street, or someone you’d barely register out in the day.
+He was just another invisible tenant.

-Nothing seemed out of the ordinary until I started to hear the noises coming from Luke’s Unit.
+Nothing seemed off until the noises started coming from Unit 6B—Luke’s place.

-Unit 6B.

-The walls of the apartment complex were thin enough that people could sometimes hear each other if they spoke loud enough.
+You could practically hear someone breathe if they were loud enough.

-And Luke was doing that just: sometimes I’d hear him talking to someone upstairs, but I never would hear a reply back; he stomps around, and moves his furniture constantly.
+And Luke, who once barely made a sound, suddenly wasn’t so quiet.
+I’d hear him talking to someone upstairs, though I never heard anyone talk back.
+Just his voice—low, mumbling, sometimes agitated.

-After the first two weeks of knocking on his door, I eventually gave up.
+Then came the stomping, like he was throwing himself around in his apartment like a feral dog.

+I could also hear scratching coming from up there.
+I assumed it was his furniture being dragged across the floor like he was rearranging the place every other night.

+Like I said before.
+For two weeks, I tried knocking on his door.
+I figured maybe he was going through something—needed help or at least a reminder he had neighbors.
+But he never answered.
+Eventually, I gave up

-But that was until the smell started.
+That was before the smell.

-The ventilation systems between Luke and I’s unit are interconnected between the units, so whatever smell comes from his unit can come down to mine, and mine goes to his.

-But just recently I began to smell a faint, sweet, earthy aroma, like it was a rotting fruit mixed with something bitter or chemical.
+The ventilation systems here are all connected.
+Whatever stench brews in one unit can drift into the next, and lately, a foul smell has started seeping into mine.

+It wasn’t too noticeable at first; a strong, earthy scent that soon turned into a foul smell I can only describe as rancid peanut butter.

 The first time I smelled it, I thought maybe I’d left something to rot in the kitchen.
 I tore the place apart looking for it.

 But nothing turned up.
 I even cleaned the fridge — a rare event, believe me.

-But the smell never went away no matter what I did.
+But the smell kept getting stronger, and always found a way to hide from me.

 Then came the spores.

-Tiny white puffs drifted out of the vent and drifted around my apartment.

-They clung to surfaces, leaving faint, sticky trails whenever I touched them.
+Tiny white puffs started drifting out of the grates.
+They clung to surfaces, and left sticky trails whenever I touched them.

 I tried to vacuum and wipe them down from any of my furniture, but every morning, there’d somehow be more.

-After the fourth day of dealing with the spores, I eventually filed a maintenance ticket.

-I even got on a call with the building manager, Hoffman, but he was as useful as a wet paper towel.
+By the fourth day of dealing with the spores, I gave in and filed a maintenance ticket.
+I even called the building manager—Hoffman.
+But he was as useful as a wet paper towel.

-“It’s probably just dust,” he said over the phone.

-"The vents are old.
-I’d advise you to deal with them until we can get it solved.”
-I could also hear him smirking.
+“It’s probably just dust,” he told me over the phone.
+“The vents are old.
+I’d advise you to deal with it until we can get someone out there.”

-It never got solved.
+That someone never came.

+Nothing got fixed.

+No one followed up.
+And the spores kept coming and flooding my apartment.

+I couldn’t sleep nor breathe properly without opening my window, even then the stench wouldn’t leave.

-Another week goes by.
-And with the noises, the smell, and the spores, I’ve had enough, and for one last time, just in spite, I went back up to unit 6B to try and confront Luke one last time.
+Days went by.
+And between the noise, the smell, and the ever-thickening spores, I’d had enough.

+Out of spite, I decided to try one last time—to go back upstairs and confront Luke face to face.

-It was just after 8.
+It was just after 8 p.m, on a Sunday night.

-I stood outside 6B for a full minute before knocking.
+I stood outside Unit 6B for a full minute before knocking.
+The hallway was silent—eerily so.

-The hallway was dead silent.
-The only sounds that came were the cars passing by and the crickets chirping.
+No footsteps, no muffled TVs behind doors.

+Just the occasional hum of cars on the road outside and the slow chirp of crickets cutting through the stillness.

-I knocked again, and again, and for the fourth time I knocked once again, louder that time.
+I knocked again.
+Then again.
+The fourth time, I knocked harder—loud enough to echo.

 Nothing.

+I sighed.
+“Whatever…” I muttered to myself.
+Another dead end, maybe this time I will hire HVAC people to come and fix the vent.

-I thought that it was going to be like the last time when I tried to speak to him.
-So, I turned my heel to begin walking back down the stairs, until I heard a creak.
+I was already turning to leave, but I hadn’t even touched the first step until I heard it—a faint creak of a door.

-The door opened just a sliver.
-A pale, glassy eye stared out at me through the crack.
+I turned around to see that Luke’s door opened with just a sliver.

+And when I stepped back closer to the door, I could see a pale, glassy eye staring out at me through the crack.

 “Yes?”
-Luke answered.
+Luke said.

-He was quiet and sounded like he was fearful, but overall, nothing out of the ordinary that I could see.
+He was quiet and sounded like he was fearful, But outwardly, nothing out of the ordinary that I could see.

 “Uh, hi.
 I’m Shawn.
 I live below you—unit 5B.
 I think something might be coming through the vents — like spores or smoke or something?
-It’s starting to affect my place.”
+It’s starting to affect my place and I think it’s coming from…your place.”

-There was an awkward silence on his end.
-Nothing out of the ordinary for me; I thrive in silence and respect silent and introverted people.
+There was a pause.
+Long and quiet.
+I didn’t mind—I thrive in silence and respect silent and introverted people.

 But in Luke’s case, I felt an uneasy tension coming from within that door.

+Then, finally, Luke spoke again.

-“You’ve seen the smoke?” he asks.
+“You’ve seen the smoke?”

 “Yeah.
 It smells.”

-The door creaked more open, I could now see parts of Luke’s blonde hair that looked greasy, and half of his sluggish face.
-“It’s not for you,” he tells me.
+The door creaked more open, and I caught a glimpse of Luke’s blonde hair that looked greasy.
+His skin looked too sallow, and his face was uglier than ever,

+“It’s not for you,” he said.

-“It’s not for anyone,” I remind him, “I just want to know what’s causing it.
+“It’s not for anyone,” I replied.
+“I just want to know what’s causing it.
 Mold?
 Fungi?
 If it’s dangerous—”

 “—It’s not dangerous,” he said too quickly.
 “Unless you see her.”